tyfolino/ida-precip/docs/forecasting-lecture.md

 ---

-## Question: How far away do you think geosynchronous satellites are from Earth?
+## Question: How far away do you think geostationary satellites are from Earth?
 - A) 200 miles
 - B) 2,000 miles
 - C) 20,000 miles